SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 - **Raise alarm:** Create an alarm if a given mask matches with the value of the variable ((value & mask) == mask).
 Therefore, it is possible to raise alarms on single bits of e.g. an Unsigned8 variable, like the Error-Register.
 - **Raise event:** Create an event, whenever the value of the variable is changed.

-After adding variables to the new device type, they are listed in the **Variables** section of the device type.
+After adding variables to the new device protocol, they are listed in the **Variables** section of the device protocol.
 All variables are grouped by the given display category, i.e. variables with same category are grouped together.

 ![category view](/images/users-guide/cloud-fieldbus/fieldbus-category.png)

 After completing your configuration, click **Save** to save your settings.
-The device type can be used now to add CANopen devices to the platform.
-The device type can be updated after creation.
+The device protocol can be used now to add CANopen devices to the platform.
+The device protocol can be updated after creation.

-**Importing a device type**
+**Importing a device protocol**

-To import a new device type, see the [Exporting and importing device types](#import) section.
+To import a new device protocol, see the [Exporting and importing device protocols](#import) section.

-> After importing the EDS file, all variables defined in the file are listed in the **Variables** section of the device type.
+> After importing the EDS file, all variables defined in the file are listed in the **Variables** section of the device protocol.
 The user can then enrich the imported variable configurations by opening the configuration dialog for each variable (e.g. the missing display category can be set or mappings can be defined).

 **Configuring CANopen device data**